Where Is Mobile App Data Stored?

 According to Techopedia, an MVP (minimum viable product) is “a development technique in which a new product or website is developed with sufficient features to satisfy early adopters.
 The final, complete set of features is only designed and developed after considering feedback from the product’s initial users.”

 In other words, an MVP contains 80% of the app’s value with only 20% of the features.
-It is an initial version of an app that will provide users with what is necessary to perform the primary functions of the app but without the functionality it is likely to acquire later.
+It is an initial version of an app that will provide users with what is necessary to perform the primary functions of the app, but without the functionality, the “bells and whistles” that it is likely to acquire later on.
 Many of those later functions will be determined by feedback from the users that the app is intended for.

 What features are usually included in an MVP?